Jonathan2251/lbd/source/gpu.rst

   }
   subgroupMemoryBarrier();

-- Nvidia's GPU provides __syncwarp() for subgroupMemoryBarrier() or compiler to sync for the lanes in the same Warp.
+- Nvidia's GPU provides __syncWarp() for subgroupMemoryBarrier() or compiler to sync for the Lanes in the same Warp.

-In order to let lanes in the same SIMD processor work efficently, data unifomity analysis will provide many optimization opporturnities in register allocation, transformation and code generation [#llvm-uniformity]_.
+In order to let Lanes in the same SIMD processor work efficently, data unifomity analysis will provide many optimization opporturnities in register allocation, transformation and code generation [#llvm-uniformity]_.